 - Review your credit reports.
 There are free services that keep track of your credit, and Annualcreditreport.com is run by the three major credit bureaus to let you request a report from each once a year.
 Instead of getting all the reports simultaneously, you might choose to check one every four months.

 - Freeze your credit reports.
 It’s free and easy.
 This does not prevent a hacker from taking over an existing account.
-However, it removes some of their incentive because they will not be able to use any of the information they gain from the hijacked account to open a new account.
+However, it removes some of their incentives because they will not be able to use any of the information they gain from the hijacked account to open a new account.

 - Be careful about sharing your data.
 A form or website may ask for your social security number or birthdate, but you do not always have to provide it.